 Once the radar has been switched on in unattended mode, there will be a delay of a few seconds, and then the PLL light will come on, indicating that the first burst is underway.
 When recovering a radar that had been deployed in unattended mode, if a burst is underway wait until the burst has finished and the PLL light is extinguished before switching the system off.
 This should remove the risk of damage to the final data file.

-Note that the format of the active (non-comment) lines in the config.ini file must remain exactly as given above (including no white space around the "=" sign), although the capitalisation of the parameter names is not significant.
+Note that the format of the active (non-comment) lines in the config.ini file must remain exactly as given above, although the capitalisation of the parameter names is not significant.

 Data file format